cvcpatton/taskmanager/README.md

 # Python/Flask Task Manager ✅
-A full-stack CRUD (Create, Read, Update, Delete) web application built with Flask and Render.
+A Python Flask app to add, edit, and organize daily tasks in a clean, responsive interface.
 This project demonstrates backend data management, dynamic HTML rendering, and front-end interaction for task organization and productivity tracking.

 ## Features
 - Add, view, edit, and delete tasks